Long March (rocket family): United States embargo on Chinese launches

 The involvement of United States companies in the Apstar 2 and Intelsat 708 investigations caused great controversy in the United States.
 In the Cox Report, the United States Congress accused Space Systems/Loral and Hughes Aircraft Company of transferring information that would improve the design of Chinese rockets and ballistic missiles.
 Although the Long March was allowed to launch its commercial backlog, the United States Department of State has not approved any satellite export licenses to China since 1998.
 ChinaSat 8, which had been scheduled for launch in April 1999 on a Long March 3B rocket, was placed in storage, sold to the Singapore company ProtoStar, and finally launched on a European rocket Ariane 5 in 2008.

 From 2005 to 2012, Long March rockets launched ITAR-free satellites made by the European company Thales Alenia Space.
 However, Thales Alenia was forced to discontinue its ITAR-free satellite line in 2013 after the United States State Department fined a United States company for selling ITAR components.
 Thales Alenia Space had long complained that "every satellite nut and bolt" was being ITAR-restricted, and the European Space Agency (ESA) accused the United States of using ITAR to block exports to China instead of protecting technology.
 In 2016, an official at the United States Bureau of Industry and Security confirmed that "no U.S.-origin content, regardless of significance, regardless of whether it is incorporated into a foreign-made item, can go to China".
-The European aerospace industry is working on developing replacements for United States satellite components.
+Since 2016, the European aerospace industry is working on developing replacements for United States satellite components.